BrushXue/Dell-PowerEdge-T30-OpenCore/README.md

 | Ethernet | Intel I219LM2 |
 | Audio | Realtek ALC899 |
 ## Edit config.plist
-Rename either `configAMD.plist`(Using AMD W5100) or `configIntel.plist`(Using Intel P530) to `config.plist` then your own generate serial number.
+Rename either `configAMD.plist`(Using AMD W5100) or `configIntel.plist`(Using Intel P530) to `config.plist` then generate your own serial number.
 ## BIOS Configuration
 Disable `TPM` and `Secure Boot`, set storage to `AHCI`.
 Keep default for other options.
 ## UEFI Modifications
 1. Boot into OpenCore menu, run `VerifyMsrE2`.
 It should say `This firmware has LOCKED MSR 0xE2 Register!`
-2. Exit and run modGRUBShell.efi. type the following commands: (I have validated these in v1.8.1 BIOS)
+2. Exit and run `modGRUBShell`.
+Type the following commands: (I have validated these in v1.8.1 BIOS)

 * Disable CFG Lock